orbitdb/orbitdb-identity-provider-ethereum/README.md

 const identities = await Identities({ ipfs })

-const identity = await identities.createIdentity({ id: 'userA', type: 'ethereum' }) // you can now use this with when opening OrbitDB databases.
+const identity = await identities.createIdentity({ id: 'userA', type: 'ethereum' }) // you can now use this with your OrbitDB databases.
 ```

 ## Contributing